mangelozzi/mangelozzi.github.io/cooking/lamb_roast_stew.md

 - black beans
 - something sweet?

-# Method
+## Method

 1. Seer the lamb.
 2. Mix ingredients together in a roasting pan and add a little water.
+Roasting pan must seal so keeps water in.
 3. Place lamb on top.
 4. Roast for long time in foil, and keep topping up with water so doesn't dry out.